Go to the main content

 The Nursing B. Sc. programme at the Medical Faculty Tübingen

-Since the winter semester 2018/2019, the Faculty of Medicine in Tübingen has been offering one of the first primary qualifying degree programmes in nursing B.Sc. in Germany.
-The study programme is carried out in cooperation with the Esslingen University of Applied Sciences and the University Hospital Tübingen.
-The course leads to two degrees, the academic degree of Bachelor of Science and the professional qualification as a health care and nursing assistant.
-The decision to study nursing is a decision for a scientifically oriented and internationally established career path in nursing.
-The Nursing B.Sc. programme takes on a pioneering role in the design of nursing education at university level.
+Beginning in the winter semester of 2018/2019, the Tübingen Faculty of Medicine launched the first Nursing B.Sc. degree program in Germany.
+This study program is carried out in cooperation with the Esslingen University of Applied Sciences and the University Hospital of Tübingen and culminates in two qualifications.
+First is the academic degree ‘Bachelor of Science’; second is the state qualification as a nurse.
+The decision to study nursing is a decision for a scientifically oriented and internationally recognized career path in nursing.
+The Nursing B.Sc. program takes on a pioneering role in the design of nursing education at university level.

 Nursing students talking to a trainer